Nyanta2598/Nyanta2598/README.md

 Aspiring Full Stack Developer / Aspiring Software Engineer
 ----------------------------------------------------------

 I'm a recent IT graduate searching for a career as a developer or software engineer to use my abilities and experience.
 I'm also prepared to learn and be trained.
-I have some experience using REACT, ANGULAR, and VIU in front-end development.
+I have some experience using REACT, ANGULAR, and VUE in front-end development.
 I acquired my abilities by participating in bootcamps and trainings as well as by observing popular dev youtubers..

 * 🌍  I'm based in Philippines
 * 🖥️  See my portfolio at [MyPortfolio](http://princejosephesteves.netlify.app/)